 *Posters available upon request from ITLS

-- the ability to evaluate that information for reliability and validity (not everything on the Internet is true, honest, or credible)
+- the ability to evaluate information for reliability and validity (not everything on the Internet is true, honest, or

-- the ability to use that information to draw conclusions or create a product
+- the ability to use information to draw conclusions or create a product

-The Instructional Technology and Library Services department has created digital literacy skills documents for grades K-12.
+The Instructional Technology and Library Services department has identified digital literacy skills for students in grades K-12.
 The standards found on the Digital Literacy Skills documents are meant to ensure that all students in Adams 12 receive standardized instruction from a Teacher-Librarian, a Digital Literacy Co-teacher, and/or classroom teachers.

 |Director of Instructional Technology and Library Services